ouassimboutalliss/ML_DL_AI_Portfolio/Machine Learning/Wine_Quality_Classification/README.md

   - to predict if a wine is bad or a good (binairy classes)

 ## 2) Dataset
+The datasets are related to red variants of the Portuguese "Vinho Verde" wine.

 I downloaded the datset from Kaggle: https://www.kaggle.com/datasets/uciml/red-wine-quality-cortez-et-al-2009

-The dataset has 1599 rows and 12 columns.

 Input variables (based on physicochemical tests): 1 - fixed acidity 2 - volatile acidity 3 - citric acid 4 - residual sugar 5 - chlorides 6 - free sulfur dioxide 7 - total sulfur dioxide 8 - density 9 - pH 10 - sulphates 11 - alcohol Output variable (based on sensory data): 12 - quality (score between 0 and 10)